 “I remember when I got my first period when I was around 11, I knew what it was because a few of my friends had gotten theirs.
 I also remember that I absolutely, under no circumstances, wanted to have one.
 So when it happened at home, I didn’t do anything.
 I let my undies get ruined and then hid them so my mom wouldn’t know.
 At some point or other (like later that day), I had to fess up and my mom was super cool about it, but mostly confused as to how I thought hiding my undies would stop my period from coming.
 I guess I thought if you didn’t name it, it wasn’t real?”

-— Missy LaPlace, editorial video editor
+— Missy LaPlace, producer

 I went to the bathroom, looked down at my blood-spotted underwear, and literally smiled to myself.